TessorNetwork/Fury/docs/docs2.2.0/x/government/README.md

 ## Retrieving the government address
 ### End user

-The government address can be retrieved by using either `cncli` or by making a REST request:
+The government address can be retrieved by using either `fycli` or by making a REST request:

- - via **CLI**, `cncli query government gov-address`
+ - via **CLI**, `fycli query government gov-address`
  - via **REST**, by making a GET request to the `/government/address` endpoint